jhuss6/Jacob-Huss-s-MEGR2156-Portfolio/docs/assignments/A01/index.md

 Patent Number: USRE41505E1: The main function of this tape dispenser is the same, to dispense and cut adhesive tape from an inserted roll.
 However it is designed for larger tape rolls, and easy sealing of boxes for shipping/storage, not for compactness, or lower manufacturing demands.

-Design Decision: One design decision i can infer from the original design is the utilization of the hole of the tape spool as an ergonomic finger holder.
-As a hand held tool, i think they made this design decision to improve the tactile control of the dispenser for users.
+Design Decision: One design decision I can infer from the original design is the utilization of the hole of the tape spool as an ergonomic finger holder.
+As a hand held tool, I think they made this design decision to improve the tactile control of the dispenser for users.

 ["Snail" Style Tape Dispenser Patent](https://patents.google.com/patent/USD116599S/en?oq=USD116599S)